 Before you hire someone, make sure that they will be with you from start to finish.

 Can I meet anyone else who will be involved in handling my case?

 If your case is complicated and needs to be looked after and worked on by multiple people, make sure you get to meet anyone who will be involved for the same reason you met with your main attorney.
 Your future is in their hands, in a way, so being acquainted with everyone who will be working on your case is definitely essential.

 Divorces are not a one-and-done type of situation, so if something urgent comes up and you don't feel like you can wait until your next scheduled appointment to share it with your attorney, you will want to be able to connect with him or her on the phone or by email.
 Another question to ask is whether or not you'll be billed for this communication.

 Do you have a heavy case load?

-If your lawyer is juggling a lot of different cases, he may not have the time to be as devoted to yours as he should.
+If your lawyer is juggling a lot of different cases, they may not have the time to be as devoted to yours as they should.
 Your divorce is hugely important, so make sure your lawyer has the time to give it the attention it deserves before signing anything.

 Will I receive copies of documents filed with the court?

 We've all heard the phrase "on the record," which is critical in any legal battles because you may need to refer to a document or conversation for your case.
 If you think it will be important, make sure that all communication with your spouse's attorney and any other documents related to your case will end up in your hands if you need.